truzo/tomango-2018/site/content/blog/planning-a-website-the-8-most-important-questions.md

 title: "How to plan a website"
 author: "mark"
 date: 2013-01-17 10:55:44
-excerpt: If you don't take the time to plan what your website is for and what you are trying to achieve, there's an excellent chance of messing it up. blog/categories:
+description: If you don't take the time to plan what your website is for and what you are trying to achieve, there's an excellent chance of messing it up. blog/categories:
  - tips-and-advice
  - web-design